begedin/talk-slides/slides/weblica_2025_en.md

 Note:

-So all the stuff I said helps negotiating better rates, but to get better clients, there is also the aspect of marketability.

-You need to promote yourself.
-Grow your network of recommendations, find ways to show off the work you're doing for your clients.
-Have side-projects if you can.
-Contribute to open source.

-Do conference talks, go to and speak at meetups.
-It's not THAT hard to get in.
-If it's your first one and you're scared, find someone more experienced to partner with.
+And then there's also self marketing.
+You'r name wont appear on a client's company employee list are they likely to promote you.
+You can't list "worked at Unicorn" on your resume.

+But you can have a great github profile with lot's of contributions on some open source project.
+You can be listed as a conference speaker and have your talk published on youtube.

+And if you do that, your client might want to promote the fact that you're helping them.
+Other clients will for sure be more likely to take a risk with you, because it won't look like a risk.

+If you're early in your career, consider meetups instead, maybe lighting talks, or find someone more senior to partner on a talk with.

 ---